-- the work placement must not exceed 50% of the duration of the course in the UK;
+• The time spent on the work placement must be less than 50% of the course in the UK;

-- the work placement is an assessed part of the course;
+• The work placement must be an integral and assessed part of the course;

 • The University remains responsible for the student including continuing to undertake sponsorship duties throughout the work placement which includes monitoring your attendance.

 The University has a duty to meet the Tier 4 compliance duties and therefore we must report work placement details to UK Visas and Immigration (UKVI).
 These details are provided by the faculties and include the following:

 • Hours of work per week;